Berkeley-CS61B/website-sp24/policies/index.md

 ## General Background Information

 These course policies are pretty long.
-With the exception of the collaboration policy we're not expecting you to read the entire thing in one sitting.
+With the exception of the collaboration policies we're not expecting you to read the entire thing in one sitting.
 However, you'll hopefully find the answers to any logistics questions you may have somewhere in this document.

 ### Welcome to CS 61B